devops329/devops/instruction/playwright/playwright.md

   },
 ```

-You can also remove all the comments in order to make the file easier to read.
-When you are done your configuration file should look like the following.
-Make sure you understand what all of this [configuration](https://playwright.dev/docs/test-configuration) is doing so that you can get the maximum value that Playwright provides.
+You can also remove the default comments to make the file cleaner.
+Your final configuration should look similar to this:

 ```js
 import { defineConfig, devices } from '@playwright/test';